efekurucay/GreedGame/README.md

 1. **The player moves in one of 8 directions:**
    - **N, S, E, W (↑ ↓ → ←)**
    - **NW, NE, SW, SE (↖ ↗ ↙ ↘)**
-2. Your submitted code must return a move direction (N, NE, E, SE, S, SW, W, NW) as a `Move`. **The movement distance is determined by the first non-deleted number in that direction.**
+2. Your submitted code must return a move direction (N, NE, E, SE, S, SW, W, NW) as a `Move`. **The movement distance is determined by the first number in that direction.**
 3. **A move is valid only if:**
    - The player can really move towards the target direction without going out of the boundaries or crosses a previously visited (thus deleted) square.
    - The player does not pass through or land on a **deleted cell** (visited cells are treated as obstacles).